Designated Safeguarding Lead & Designated Teacher for Looked After Children (LAC) & Post LAC Children

 What to do if you are concerned about a child - ‘The welfare of the child is paramount’

-At Meadlands, keeping pupils safe and ensuring that every child reaches their potential underpins everything we do.
-In our 2021 OFSTED, this was highlighted 'Leaders and staff have safeguarding at the heart of all they do'.
+At Meadlands, keeping pupils safe and ensuring that every child reaches their potential is at the heart of everything we do.
 Occasionally, things go wrong for our children and their families and we take our responsibility for the children in our care very seriously and we are here to help, support and guide as best we can.
-You can read our Safeguarding and Child Protection Policy and our Online Safety Policy and our most recent Safeguarding Audit on the links above or on our policies page here.
+You can read our Safeguarding and Child Protection Policies for both adults and for children, pur Online Safety Policy and our most recent Safeguarding Audit on our policies page.

-You can tell us about a child, young person or parent/carer that needs support in some way by contacting our Designated Safeguarding Lead, Mrs Taunton-Johnson or one of the Safeguarding Deputies: Mrs Jolene Gee and Miss Davies.
+You can tell us about a child, young person or parent/carer that needs support in some way by contacting our Safeguarding Lead, Mrs Wreford or our Safeguarding Deputies, Mrs Gee or Mrs Kelly.
 Contact can be made via the School Office or alternatively speaking to one of us at drop off / pick up time.
 You may be concerned about the child's developmental needs, issues that the parent or carer is experiencing, or you may suspect a child is being neglected or subjected to physical, sexual, or emotional abuse.

 Our duty is outlined in detail within the Government document ‘Working Together to Safeguard Children’, click here.
-In essence, we have a duty to record and report concerns and work alongside local agencies to ensure children are adequately safeguarded from harm.
+We have a duty to record and report concerns and work alongside local agencies to ensure children are adequately safeguarded from harm.

 Single Point of Access (SPA)